johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

   * Sort data by discharge values from largest to smallest.
 * Compute rankings in a new column named `rank`
   * Type in a few numbers, e.g., 1, 2, 3.

   * Select these numbers and double click the lower right hand corner of the selected range.

   * *Alternatively, you can use the* `RANK.EQ` *function*

+    **Note: How do these methods differ for those years with the same maximum values (ties)?*
 * Calculate return interval in a new column named `RI`
   * Determine how many years of data you have (e.g. count of year rows or max of rank).
   * Compute  $\frac{n+1}{m}$ where `n` is the number of years of data and `m` is the rank.